-The condition is more common when statins are used in combination with other drugs that carry high rhabdomyolysis risk, or with other drugs that raise the statin levels in the blood.
+The condition is more common in people who take a statin in combination with another drug that carries rhabdomyolysis risk or raises the level of statin in the blood.

-- fibrate drugs (that also lower LDL levels)
+- fibrate drugs, which also lower LDL cholesterol levels

 Statins inhibit an enzyme called HMG-CoA reductase, which controls cholesterol production in the liver.
 The medicine blocks the enzyme, thereby slowing down the cholesterol production process.

-Treatment with statins usually continues even after the target cholesterol level is reached to continue the protection against atherosclerosis.
+People usually continue taking statins even after reaching their target cholesterol level to maintain the protection against atherosclerosis.

-Plaques from atherosclerosis can still form even when blood cholesterol is low.
-Therefore, statins may be used to treat people who already have atherosclerosis or are at a higher risk of developing it, even if they do not have high cholesterol levels.
+Atherosclerosis can develop and form plaques even when blood cholesterol levels are low.
+Statins may benefit people who already have atherosclerosis or have a high risk of developing it, even if they do not have high cholesterol levels.

 Statins are a group of drugs that can reduce high cholesterol, lowering the risk of atherosclerosis and heart problems.